AI Agent Security

 Monitoring, Logging, and Incident Detection

-You cannot secure what you cannot see.
-Comprehensive monitoring and logging are non-negotiable for any AI agent deployment.
-Every agent action, every API call, every data access event, and every decision point must be logged with sufficient detail to support forensic analysis.
-These logs should be immutable, stored in a centralized logging platform such as Datadog, Splunk, or ELK Stack, and retained for a minimum of 12 months.
-According to Mandiant's M-Trends report, the median dwell time for security breaches is still 10 days, meaning many organizations do not detect compromises for over a week.
+You can't secure what you can't see.
+Every agent action, API call, data access event, and decision point must be logged.
+Immutable logs, centralized in Datadog, Splunk, or an ELK stack, with a 12-month minimum retention.
+Mandiant's research shows the median dwell time for breaches is still 10 days — many orgs don't detect compromises for over a week.

-Real-time alerting should be configured for anomalous agent behavior.
-This includes sudden spikes in API calls, access to data outside the agent's normal scope, unusual patterns in output content, failed authentication attempts, and deviations from established behavioral baselines.
-Machine learning-based anomaly detection can be particularly effective here because it can identify subtle shifts in agent behavior that rule-based alerts would miss.
-Set up escalation paths so that critical alerts reach security teams immediately, not just in daily digest emails.
+Configure real-time alerts for anomalous behavior: sudden API call spikes, data access outside normal scope, unusual output patterns, failed auth attempts, and deviations from behavioral baselines.
+ML-based anomaly detection catches subtle shifts that rule-based alerts miss.
+Critical alerts should reach your security team immediately, not in a daily digest.

-Audit trails must provide a complete chain of custody for every action an AI agent takes.
-When your CISO or a compliance auditor asks who accessed a particular customer record and why, you need to be able to trace that access back to a specific agent action, triggered by a specific input, at a specific time.
-This level of traceability is not just a security best practice.
-It is a regulatory requirement under GDPR, SOC 2, HIPAA, and an increasing number of AI-specific regulations worldwide.
+Audit trails must trace every action back to a specific agent, specific input, at a specific time.
+When your CISO or a compliance auditor asks who accessed a customer record and why, you need a complete chain of custody.
+This level of traceability is required under GDPR, SOC 2, HIPAA, and an increasing number of AI-specific regulations.

 Part 5